facelessuser/coloraide/docs/src/markdown/advanced.md

 ## Round Trip Accuracy

 In general, ColorAide is careful to provide good round trip conversions where practical.
-What this means is that we try to maintain a high level of accuracy so that when a color is converted to a different color and then back, that it will be very close, if not exactly, the same.
-We accomplish this by not not clipping values during conversion and maintaining as high of precision as we can, but there are some cases where the round tripping accuracy cannot be maintained at the same high level or at all, there are even reasons where we willfully choose to sacrifice accuracy for convenience.
+What this means is that we try to maintain a high level of accuracy so that when a color is converted to a different color and back that it will be very close, if not exactly, the same.

+In general, we are able to keep decent round tripping by not not clipping values during conversion and maintaining as high a level of precision as we can, but there are some cases where the high level of round trip accuracy cannot be maintained, or even at all.
+There are even reasons where we willfully choose to sacrifice some accuracy for convenience in order to uphold intuitive expectations for the user.

+If you are a color scientist or you work in certain industries, there are definite reasons to uphold accuracy at all costs, but sometimes, you just want the colors to do the what you expect them to do.
+ColorAide tries to live in the space between.
+We try to provide accurate color round tripping except when it comes at the cost of practicality.

 ### Limitations of The Color Space

-One situation that can cause bad round tripping is when one color model cannot properly handle a color due to its gamut being beyond the conversion algorithms limits or other limitations in the color space.
+One situation that can affect round tripping is when one color model cannot properly handle a color due to its gamut being beyond the conversion algorithm's capabilities.

 Consider a wide gamut, HDR color space like Jzazbz.
-When it is converted to HSLuv, whose algorithm clamps any lightness that exceeds the SDR range, the round trip is broken.
-This is just the nature of the HSLuv algorithm as it adheres to an sRGB gamut that does not support HDR lightness.
+Jzazbz is an unbounded color space with plenty of headroom for HDR.
+Now, let's compare it to HSLuv, an SDR color space derived from the Luv color space and confined to the sRGB gamut.
+It is essentially a more perceptually uniform version of HSL, but the algorithm specifically requires lightness to be clamped to the SDR range.
+If we convert an HDR color from Jzazbz to HSLuv, round trip will be broken as the color space simply does not support the HDR range.

 ```py play
 jz = Color('color(--jzazbz 0.25 0 0)')